 In part, the lack of consensus on multicloud is because few agree on what “cloud” itself is.
 It was simple when there were just two camps: cloud and premises-based.
 However, premises-based expanded into private clouds, and private clouds expanded into public cloud infrastructure.
 Today, every vendor leads with some form of cloud.
 Now we are multiplying the confusion with multicloud.

-In the past week, Genesys and Avaya each made multicloud announcements, but with different interpretations.
+Genesys and Avaya have recently made multicloud announcements, but with different interpretations.
 Cisco and Google made a multicloud announcement last year.
 I’ve also heard several pure-play CCaaS providers tout multicloud benefits.

 The Many Multicloud Interpretations

 Despite its name, multicloud does not just mean multiple clouds.
 That’s IT.
 IT used to be a bunch of servers running applications.
 Today, IT involves fewer servers and more cloud-delivered services.
 A Microsoft 365 subscriber doing a Google search or a Salesforce lookup is not an example of multicloud.

 Nor is multicloud an application that is distributed between private and public cloud services.
 Splitting the deployment of a single application is better described as hybrid — another term with lots of definitions.
 Hybrid solutions have a bit of this and a bit of that.
 A hybrid solution can be prem and cloud, or gas and electric.
 It’s generally the same vendor and a single application (or car).

 One interpretation of multicloud is multiple services from a single provider.
 For example, part of the Avaya OneCloud vision is to provide customers with UCaaS, CPaaS, and CCaaS solutions.
 These services may involve multiple private or public data centers.